dynamiqs/dynamiqs/docs/documentation/getting_started/sharp-bits.md

 ### Floating-point precision

-In dynamiqs, all arrays are represented with **single-precision** floating-point numbers (complex64 or float32) by default, whereas QuTiP or NumPy arrays are represented with double-precision floating-point numbers (complex128 or float64).
+In dynamiqs, all arrays are represented with **single-precision** floating-point numbers (`complex64` or `float32`) by default, whereas QuTiP or NumPy arrays are represented with double-precision floating-point numbers (`complex128` or `float64`).
 This choice is made for **performance**, as most problems do not require the higher precision provided by double-precision floating-point numbers.
 However, if needed, it is possible to switch back to double precision to accommodate more demanding computational tasks, using:
 ```python
 dq.set_precision('double') # 'simple' by default
 ```

 With single-precision, there are certain limitations to be aware of:

- - **Large numbers**: Single-precision floating-point numbers have a smaller range than double-precision floating-point numbers.
-This means that you may encounter overflow errors when working with very large numbers.
+ - **Large numbers**: Floating-point numbers are denser as they approach unity.
+This means that you may find an accumulation of floating-point errors when working with very large numbers.
 Thus, it is advised to **set the scale of your problems such that the numbers involved are close to unity**.
  - **Tolerences**: If you require very precise ODE simulations (e.g. setting lower `rtol` and `atol` than defaults), you may encounter a divergence of the simulation due to the limited precision of single-precision floating-point numbers.
 In this case, you should switch to double-precision.

 !!!
 Note